JoshHadik/configuron/README.md

 end
 ```

 ### Step 2 - Create the Configuration Class

 We knew the configuration class needed four things:

-1. An boolean variable to check if the developer specifically chose to allow foreign requests. (allow_foreign_requests)
+1. A boolean variable to check if the developer specifically chose to allow foreign requests. (allows_foreign_requests)
 2. A permitted skill ids array to store a list of all of the pre-approved skill ids. (permitted_skill_ids)
-3. A method to change the allow foreign requests boolean to true. (allow_foreign_requests!)
+3. A method to change the allows foreign requests boolean to true. (allow_foreign_requests!)
 4. A method to add a new skill id to the array of permitted skills. (add_permitted_skill_id)

 Here's what we came up with: